amazon-connect/amazon-connect-chat-ui-examples/README.md

 +                    DisplayName: "replace_with_testing_displayname",
 +                },
 +                SupportedMessagingContentTypes: ["text/plain", "text/markdown"],
++                // Required to enable markdown formatting; defaults to plain text regardless of snippet configuration +
 +                // Note: Since this request goes to your backend, you can customize the payload structure.
 +                // The above parameters are examples only - you can modify what information is sent from
 +                // the client and handle the actual StartChatContact API parameters on your backend.